 If you scroll through the landing page, you can find customer reviews.
 Consumers like to see user-generated content on sites that they are browsing, as this offers them social proof.
 The consumer will see a satisfying review from a customer and be encouraged to engage with the brand.
 This type of content will encourage the user to heed the CTA.

-We can see a ‘how it works’ tab as well as ‘product type’ and ‘number of pets’.
-We can tell just by looking at this that there is a lot more information about the brand, the services they offer, and the way they structure their offers.
-This information is all relevant, and the consumer will want to engage with the brand by familiarizing themselves with this information.
-However, it all distracts from the CTA, which is to SHOP NOW.
+The page has a lot of sections on the page for the visitor to provide a lot more information about the brand, the services they offer, and the way they structure their offers.
+This information is all relevant, and the consumer will want to engage with the brand by familiarizing themselves with this information. .

 The user will probably get sucked into browsing through the different products on offer.
 While this is positive in the long run, as it gives consumers an idea of what products are available, this technique will not drive conversions.
 In fact, the consumer might become overwhelmed with all the different products available and not know which one to pick.